 Daiwa BG Reel Overview

-Within each model of the Daiwa BG Spinning Reel, dragging force differs due to the advanced gear functions in them.
-While the lowest grade among the four has a dragging max force of 4.4 lb, the best one is crafted to provide a dragging force of 17lb.
-Therefore the reel can suit both the beginners and the expert anglers.
-An important factor that you will find is in the spool that is attached with the gear.
+Within each Daiwa BG Spinning Reel model, the dragging force differs due to their advanced gear functions.
+While the lowest grade among the four has a dragging max force of 4.4 lb, the largest is crafted to provide a dragging force of 33 lb.
+Therefore the reel can suit both smaller freshwater species and larger saltwater.

-Reversed taper used in the system makes the Daiwa BG Spinning Reel one of the most awaited products in the entire store.
-Dragging force does make the real-time difference, but the balance of the reel is also important.
+The dragging force does make the real-time difference, but the balance of the reel is also essential.
 This balance provides a smoother effect when pulling in large catches.

 Excellent Waterproof Body

-The body of the reel is the main thing that defines its usage in the salt or freshwater.
-Hard-core metal acts as the protective shield, but nevertheless the excellent sleek body makes the reel a pleasure to use.
+The reel’s body is the main thing that defines its usage in salt or freshwater.
+Full body metal acts as the protective shield, and the BG has an anodized machined aluminum housing.
+The larger-sized models are specifically designed for big game saltwater species.

-Excellent Carbon ATD makes the reel both waterproof and at the same time relatively lightweight.
-With the rotor and the side blades slanted, the reel seems to be one of the slimmest items among other spinning reels.
+The Carbon ATD makes the reel both waterproof and at the same time, relatively lightweight.
+With the rotor and the side blades slanted, the reel seems to be one of the slimmest compared to other spinning reels.

-The Daiwa BG fishing reel is very durable, and much of that credit goes to the hardcore metal body
+The Daiwa BG fishing reel is very durable, and much of that credit goes to the hardcore metal body.
+I often place the BG as one of the most durable spinning reels – Daiwa is renowned for its durable construction and designs.

-In regards to the distance to which you might cast, this reel can be used to angle a salmon easily, while you are standing at the shore.
-The ability to cast smoothly plus the distance covered, makes this reel rare among all the spinning reels.
+Regarding the casting distance, this reel can cast beyond the waves while you are standing at the shore.
+The ability to cast smoothly plus the distance covered makes this reel rare among all the spinning reels.
+This extra casting distance makes the BG well suited for inshore fishing, and you will often find it available in a combo with a long surf rod in any tackle store.

-Dragging force can be very high , but if the reel lacks smoothness, it will not be able to give you the effective dragging force.
+The dragging force can be very high, but if the reel lacks smoothness, it will not be able to give you an effective dragging force.
 This Daiwa BG Ultra-light spinning reel has a smooth action with 6 stainless steel ball bearings, well protected under a shield.
 Due to the bearings, the action is naturally made smoother to give you a better experience.

 The Daiwa BG Slippage Proof Spinning Reel also helps prevent slippage in the line.
-To prevent slippage and losing your fish the Spinning Reel has a gutter system on the bearing.
-This will hold the line from slippage, ensuring that the fish is finally dragged into your boat.
+The reel has a gutter system on the bearings to avoid slippage and losing your fish.
+This will hold the line from slippage.

-- Daiwa BG spinning reel has 6+1 bearings, out of which 6 ball bearings are made of stainless steel and gives great smoothness to the entire reel for all types of users.
-The remaining bearing is a Roller bearing that acts as an anti-reversal agent
+- Daiwa BG spinning reel has 6+1 bearings, out of which 6 ball bearings are made of stainless steel and give a smooth retrieve when under load.
+The remaining bearing is a Roller bearing that acts as an anti-reversal agent.

-- The cranking ability and the line capacity of the reel are really outstanding
+- The cranking ability and the line capacity of the reel are outstanding.

-- The reel weight is greater when compared to that of some other reels that are available.
+- The reel weight is higher when compared to that of some other reels that are available, with the 3000-sized model over 10 ounces.

-- The reel is good in terms of casting and dragging, but in both the cases there are other reels in the market that are better performing, when price is considered.
+- The reel is good in terms of casting and dragging, but in both the cases other reels in the market are better performing when considering the price.

-- The max drag is suitable but is slightly lower than I would prefer.
+- The max drag is suitable but is slightly lower than I would prefer – the smaller models are especially low at only 4.4 lb.

-The Fuego however is both lighter and more powerful – a very enticing combination.
-The BG has a higher gear ratio and is better suited for faster retrieving lures, so it depends on what you will be using it for.
+However, the Fuego is both lighter and more powerful – a very enticing combination.
+The BG has a higher gear ratio and is better suited for faster-retrieving lures, so it depends on your use.

 |Key Specifications||Daiwa BG||Daiwa Fuego LT|